Part of What Is Wrong With My Business?

 Short answer

-Expanding a US business internationally is not one decision.
-It is a chain of decisions: market demand, entity setup, tax exposure, payroll, payment timing, supplier risk, customer support, compliance, and who can make calls when the owner is not available.
-Start by finding the first constraint.
-Do not turn a local business problem into an expensive foreign one.
+Expanding a US business internationally is a chain of decisions: market demand, entity setup, tax exposure, payroll, payment timing, supplier risk, customer support, compliance, and local authority.
+Business coaching helps name the first constraint before a local business problem becomes an expensive foreign one.

 • what is wrong